wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 turtle.setAttribute("style", `--x: ${x}px; --y: ${y}px`);
 ```

-Now if you refresh the HTML page and hit the arrow keys, you will notice that the turtle moves up, down, leftm and right.
+Now if you refresh the HTML page and hit the arrow keys, you will notice that the turtle moves up, down, left, and right.

-Let's set the `x` and `y` CSS variables to default at 0 instead of 10px.
+Set the `x` and `y` CSS variables to default at 0 instead of 10px.

-One other thing you could have is something like a speed operator.

-Declare a `speed` variable in the javascritp code after the `x` and `y` variable declarations like so 👇
+One other thing you could do is something like a speed operator.
+Declare a `speed` variable after the `x` and `y` variable declarations like so 👇

 ```js
 let speed = 5;
 ```

-Now modify the code which updates the `x` and `y` valeus to multiple them by `speed` like so 👇
+Now modify the code which updates the `x` and `y` values to multiple them by `speed` like so 👇

 ```js
 turtle.setAttribute('style', `--x: ${x * speed}px; --y: ${y * speed}px`);